On additive bases in infinite abelian semigroups: Introduction

-Imposing specific conditions on the semigroup $T$ allows one to control the function $X'_{T}(h,k)$ more finely.
+Imposing specific conditions on the semigroup $T$ allows one to control the function $X_{T}(h,k)$ more finely.
 We found a class of abelian groups for which a bound of the shape \eqref{eq:nn} may be achieved.
 We say that a group $G$ is $\sigma$-\textit{finite} if there exists a nondecreasing sequence $(G_n)_{n\in\N}$ of subgroups such that $G=\bigcup_{n\ge 0}G_n$.
 Examples include $(C[x],+)$ for any finite abelian group $C$ or $\bigcup_{n\ge 1}U_{d_n}$ where $U_k$ is the group of $k$-th roots of unity and $(d_n)_{n\ge 1}$ is a sequence of integers satisfying $d_n\mid d_{n+1}$ for any $n\ge 1$; the latter example includes the so-called Pr\"ufer $p$-groups $U_{p^\infty}$.
 Combining a result of Hamidoune and R{\o}dseth \cite{hr} on this class of groups with the argument of Nash and Nathanson, we will prove the following bound. \begin{theorem} Let $G$ be an infinite $\sigma$-finite abelian group.
 Then $X_G(h,k)\le 2\frac{h^{k+1}}{k!}+O(h^k)$. \end{theorem} In \cite[Theorem 5]{llp}, it was shown that for infinite abelian groups $G$ having a fixed exponent $p$, where $p$ is prime, $X_G(h)$ is in fact linear in $h$: $2h + O_p(1) \le X_G(h) \le ph + O_p(1)$.
 We now extend this to all infinite abelian groups having a prime power as an exponent, and show the same phenomenon for $X_G(h,k)$. \begin{theorem} Let $G$ be an infinite abelian group of finite exponent $\ell$.
-Then, the following two statements hold. \begin{enumerate} \item $X_{G}(h,k) \le \ell^{2k} (h+1) - \ell^k +h $. \item If $\ell$ is a prime power, then $X_G(h) \le \ell h + \ell^2 -\ell$. \end{enumerate} \end{theorem}
+Then the following two statements hold. \begin{enumerate} \item $X_{G}(h,k) \le \ell^{2k} (h+1) - \ell^k +h $. \item If $\ell$ is a prime power, then $X_G(h) \le \ell h + \ell^2 -\ell$. \end{enumerate} \end{theorem} Finally, we discuss lower bounds.
+Again, they depend on the finite quotients of the group.
+In contrast to the function $E_G$, and unsurprisingly in view of Theorem \ref{th:x3}, it is large cyclic quotients rather than large quotients having small exponent which cause $X_G$ to be large. \begin{theorem} Whenever $G$ admits arbitrarily large cyclic quotients, we have for each fixed $k$ and infinitely many $h$ the bound $X_G(h,k)\gg_k h^{k+1}$ and for each fixed $h$ and infinitely many $k$ the other bound $X_G(h,k)\gg_h k^h$. \end{theorem} Beyond $\Z$ and groups which admit $\Z$ as quotients, this property is satisfied by $\Z_p$ for any prime $p$ and $G=\bigcup_{n\ge 1}\prod_{m\le n}\Z/m\Z$, the latter being $\sigma$-finite.
+Combining with Theorem \ref{th:sigmaFinite} and equation \eqref{eq:x2}, we therefore have $X_G(h,k)\asymp_k h^{k+1}$ for this latter group and $X_{\Z_p}(h)\asymp X_{\Z^d}(h)\asymp h^2$.